-Environmental effects of veterinary pharmaceuticals are a complex issue and many stakeholders are not aware of the need for action.
+The environmental impact of VETs is a complex issue and many stakeholders are not aware of the need for action.
 Furthermore, there is a lack of knowledge and a need for research.
-In particular, claims for measures are justified by minimising risk and through the precautionary principle.
+In particular, claims for measures are justified by risk minimisation and the precautionary principle.
 At present, the environmental impact of veterinary medicines is rarely discussed in the education and training of veterinarians and farmers.
-There is little information and training material available that provides background knowledge for these target groups which provide background information about this topic.
-The same is true for alternatives to the use of animal medicines and alternative disposal and recycling of excreta that contain residues of veterinary drugs and resistant microorganisms.
+There is little information and training material available that provides background knowledge for these target groups.
+Similarly, little material is available on alternatives to the use of veterinary medicines and disposal and recovery of excretions containing veterinary drug residues and resistant microorganisms.

 Aim of the project

 As part of the previous study on this project, an overview of concepts and measures for the reduction of VETs in the environment was developed and discussed with the interested expert public in a workshop.
-The workshop participants stressed the need for communication activities addressed to farmers and veterinarians to reduce the entry of veterinary medicinal products in the environment.
+The workshop participants stressed the need for communication activities aimed at farmers and veterinarians in order to reduce the input of veterinary medicines into the environment.

-This project responds to the expressed need and focuses on the development of target group-specific information products for veterinarians and farmers explaining the relevance of veterinary drugs in the environment and identifying possible options for action.
+This project responded to the needs expressed and focused on the development of information products for veterinarians and farmers, which explain the connections in a targeted way and point out possible options for action.
 It aims to illustrate the effects and side effects of their actions in order to create an awareness of the potential environmental impact.
 In this way, these professional groups are sensitised to environmentally friendly handling of veterinary medicines and their willingness to think more intensively about alternative measures for maintaining the health of individual animals and livestock is awakened.

 Methodology of the project